Grants funded by the NHMRC are offered in accordance with the NHMRC Funding Agreement (1 June 2023) between NHMRC and the Administering Institution.

 Where there is a need to change the approved funding proposal, such as deferring the commencement of a grant, extending the end date of a grant, or transferring the administration of an NHMRC funded grant to a new Administering Institution and/or supervisor, grantees must submit a variation request in accordance with the NHMRC Grantee Variations Policy.

-The 2023 NHMRC Funding Agreement has replaced the 2020 NHMRC Funding Agreement (see clause 17.2 Variation of this Agreement by NHMRC).
+The 2023 NHMRC Funding Agreement replaced the 2020 NHMRC Funding Agreement (see clause 17.2 Variation of this Agreement by NHMRC).
 Accordingly, the revised 2023 NHMRC Funding Agreement did not need to be executed by either party.
 This latest NHMRC Funding Agreement was finalised following our consideration of input provided through the consultation process with Administering Institutions in December 2022.

 The 2023 NHMRC Funding Agreement includes the following changes: